Make a thick and creamy cheddar corn chowder with tapioca starch, shredded potatoes, and bacon! Perfect soup for cold days.

 I had to make the soup.

 The only trouble was, I didn’t have smoky gouda cheese.
-But I had cheddar cheese. (this is what I buy) Also, I had to make it gluten free so I used tapioca flour.
+But I had cheddar cheese.
+Also, I had to make it gluten-free so I used tapioca flour.
 (If you are ok with gluten, you can use flour.)
 I had some leftover corn beef so I thought it’d go really well in the soup.
 Ham would have been great too.
 Or bacon.
 Oh, bacon would have been great.
 But if you want to leave out meat, that’s totally cool too.
 I didn’t have chives but had parsley and green onions.

 So I adapted.
 Ok, stop drooling.
 Like I did.